 Trailers Always Spoil: Toonami aired a commercial for IGPX, telling of how Team Satomi was in the finals, facing off against Team White Snow during the commercial break for Bleach.
 The episode of IGPX that would air later that night still had them fighting Team Velshtein just to even get that far.

 Unnecessarily Large Vessel: The Absolution is incredibly huge, but it only has one operator (TOM) and a handful of assistants (The Clydes).
 Considering itís only used as a broadcast center, who knows what they need all that space for.

 Averted for the TOM 5 Absolution.
 It's much more compact.

 Watershed: For a while, Toonami aired specials after the watershed hour as a special block called the "Midnight Run".
 Among other things, they aired episodes of Gundam Wing uncut, as opposed to the slightly-edited versions that aired during the day.
-As noted above, Midnight Run was essentially an early version of [adult swim].
+Midnight Run was essentially an early version of [adult swim].

 The first was the end of the initial run.
 The beloved block's cancellation had received little fanfare and was not widely known when it happened.
 So it took many people (even 4chan) totally by surprise.

 The second, much less depressing example, was the totally unexpected April Fools' Day revival.
 Most people expected [as] to air The Room as it had for the past few years, instead?
 We got TOM.